-Doctor of Ministry, Master of Divinity, Master of Divinity - Pastoral Care, and Master of Theological Studies.
+Doctor of Ministry, Master of Divinity, and Master of Divinity - Pastoral Care.

 Mission of the Chapman Seminary